Glossary of Formal Languages and Compilation

 → See L8

-Rest of fixed duration, noted - in BP3.
-Corresponds to an explicit pause of one unit of time.
+Fixed-duration rest, noted as - in BP3.
+Corresponds to an explicit pause of one time unit.

 → See B2